Names are important. As a performer, our stage name is a vital element in being recognised for any audition or casting together with our headshot.

 - Ashton Kutcher (Real name: Christopher Ashton Kutcher)?

 Ultimately, as you break in to the performing arts business, your name is going to become synonymous with your work.
-Your name will not only represent you; it will be you.
+Your stage name will not only represent you; it will be you.

 Producers who seek to use known names in their productions do so because the name will potentially sell the production.
 Regardless of the production itself, people will come to see THAT name…